ImMandl/vegfood_avsluttendeoppgave/README.md

 **All recipes are placeholders.
 This website is made for my finishing exam at Fagskolen Kristiania.
 The most filled out recipe is "Muffin frokokst".
 All recipes are in Norwegian.

-Project has been tested on the newest versions of chrome, firefox, opera and edge

 ## Setup

 ### Demo
 Go to <a href="https://vegfood-avsluttendeoppgave.immandl.now.sh/">demo</a>

-N.B You might have to wait a bit before moving around the page or you can get error 500 or that nothing happens because it loads a bit slow the first time.
-N.B.
-If you are having trouble with firestore authentication when viewing the page try to refresh the site.

 ### Download